 For something on the lighter side, combine them with baby spinach for a great tasting strawberry spinach salad that goes well with any summertime meal.

 What makes this recipe just a bit more interesting are pickled red onions that are soaked in part of the dressing.
 Adding pickled onions and romaine lettuce create some texture in what can be an otherwise limp salad.
-You also get some crunch from toasted slivered almonds similar to what you get in a broccoli mango slaw.
+You also get some crunch from toasted slivered almonds.

-Now when someone asks you to bring a salad to the next potluck or cook-out, you’ve got a salad that everyone will be raving about.
+Now when someone asks you to bring a salad to the next potluck or cook-out, you’ve got a an easy salad idea that everyone will be raving about.
 Light and fresh, it will complement any meal, stay fresh for hours, and it’s anything but boring.
+I love it with a heavier casserole like a king ranch chicken casserole.

-If you need a more substantial side salad, try a cucumber and corn salad with a delicious yogurt dressing, or you can’t go wrong with a traditional broccoli salad or a parsley pesto pasta salad.
-If it’s summer, then try a watermelon salad with blueberries.
+If you need a more substantial side salad, try a cucumber and corn salad with a delicious yogurt dressing, or you can’t go wrong with a traditional broccoli salad.

-- The vinaigrette dressing makes the salad stand out
+- The vinaigrette poppy seed dressing makes the salad stand out

 - Pickling the red onion adds so much flavor to each bite